Draw Down the Moon

 Draw Down the Moon is the fourth studio album by American rock band, Foxing.
 The album was released on August 6, 2021 through Hopeless Records.

 Recording and production

 The disruptions caused by the COVID-19 pandemic caused multiple difficulties for Foxing.
-They had planned to "road test" a handful of songs on Draw Down the Moon during a May 2020 tour with Bent Knee before the virus brought touring to a halt, and to make up for the lost income usually provided by touring, Murphy and guitarist Eric Hudson both began offering music lessons over Skype.
+They had planned to "road test" a handful of songs on Draw Down the Moon during a May 2020 tour with Bent Knee before the pandemic brought touring to a halt, and to make up for the lost income usually provided by touring, Murphy and guitarist Eric Hudson both began offering music lessons over Skype.
 Guitarist Ricky Sampson, meanwhile, left the band in October 2020, citing a desire for stability that the music industry could not provide.

 Reception

 Draw Down the Moon was met with mostly positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, Draw Down the Moon has an average score of 80 based on nine reviews.
 The review aggregator AnyDecentMusic? gave the album 7.7 out of 10, based on their assessment of the critical consensus.